 Skip to main content

-A brief history of privacy rights
+A brief history of GDPR rights

 Privacy rights are legal rights that give people control of their own personal data and the authority to prevent others from exposing it to public scrutiny.
-Long before GDPR rights, the idea of privacy rights was recognized in various cultures throughout history.
+Long before GDPR rights, the idea of privacy rights was recognised in various cultures throughout history.
 However, in the mid-20th century, as technology advanced, the need for privacy protections became more apparent.

 In 1948, the United Nations adopted the Universal Declaration of Human Rights, which includes the right to privacy as a fundamental human right.
 In the 1960s and 1970s, many countries introduced their first data protection laws to regulate the collection, use, and disclosure of personal information.